This program will offer in-person classes in Winter 2021, with a hybrid model of instruction.

 Students who wish to improve fluency and conversation skills in English will benefit from the Conversation and Conversation and Fluency programs.
-For those students who wish to have a less intensive English language program, the Conversation program is only 10 hours per week and includes two field trips.
+For those students who would like to have a less intensive English language program, the Conversation program is only 10 hours per week and includes two field trips.
 For a more intensive program, try our 15- or 20-hour per week Conversation and Fluency Program.
-All levels of English proficiency are welcome to take this program.
+High-beginner to Advanced levels of English proficiency are welcome to take this program.
 A student’s English proficiency is determined during orientation at the time the student arrives at UC San Diego English Language Institute (ELI).
 Students who would like a fully live-online Conversation program should check out our Online ESL Courses page for more information.

 - February 1 - 26

 - March 1 - 25 (March 26 is a holiday)

 - July 6 - 30 (July 5 is a holiday)

 - August 30 - September 24